-Learning how to knit the purl stitch is really simple to do – once you have practised the basic knit stitch, then you will be ready to learn a new stitch, the purl stitch.
+Learning how to knit the purl stitch is really simple to do – once you have practiced the basic knit stitch, then you will be ready to learn a new stitch, the purl stitch.

 The knit and purl stitches work together in most patterns, so you will need to know both.

 Once you learn how to master some basic stitches and techniques in these knitting lessons, you can make practically anything!

 Think of purl stitching as the opposite to the knit stitch.